rbnsky/code2/Files/Code_II_Diary/Code_II_Diary.md

 # Useful Stuff

+## JSON.stringify

+Use console.log(JSON.stringify(example)) to output the data structure inside the browser console.
+This data can then be used in a .json file.

 ## VSCode Shortcuts

 **crtl + F2** - Replace all variables of the same name name with a new name.